rsanchez/eecli-wiki/show:actions.md

 ### `--module=""`

 Limit results to the specified module.
+You may use this option more than once to provide multiple values.

 ### `--class=""`

 Limit results to the specified module class.
+You may use this option more than once to provide multiple values.

 ### `--method=""`

 Limit results to the specified method.
+You may use this option more than once to provide multiple values.